 Water quality

-Ashburton District Council is committed to providing water that is safe to drink and meets the requirements of the Health Act.
+Ashburton District Council is committed to providing water that is safe to drink and meets the requirements of the Water Services Act.
 This means complying with the Drinking Water Standards for New Zealand (DWSNZ).
 There are a range of treatment systems we use to reduce the risk of contamination and minimise the risk to public health.

 How does Council know the water is safe?